120hdd/MWswap/README.md

 ```

 ### 3. Configure environment

-1. The setup script creates `.env` from `env.example` if it does not already exist.
 2. Open `.env` and fill in **all** required keys [Getting API Keys](#getting-api-keys)

 ### 4. Run